-Broking and Investment platforms are looking at new digital KYC (know-your-customer) guidelines from market regulator, Securities, and Exchange Board of India (Sebi), as an opportunity to widen investments all over the country.
+Broking and Investment platforms are now looking up at new digital KYC (know-your-customer) guidelines from market regulator, Securities, and Exchange Board of India (SEBI), as an opportunity to widen investments all over the country.

-But issues like lack of popularity of Digilocker, mobile numbers not updated with the Aadhar database, and lack of awareness around video-based verification are some of the problems they are facing while welcoming new users for the investment platforms.
+But issues like lack of popularity of Digilocker, mobile numbers not updated with the Aadhar database, and deficiency of awareness around video-based verification are some of the issues they are facing while inviting new users for the investment platforms.

-Zerodha which is a Bengaluru-based trading platform charge 200 while onboarding to the platform for trading.
-Nithin Kamath, Chief Executive of Zerodha, said while drop-offs still happen, the charge ensures only serious investors join the platform.
-“Those who pay for onboarding will be ready to go through the strict documentation process and complete all formalities,” he said.
+Zerodha which is a Bengaluru-based trading firm charge 200 while onboarding to the platform for trading.
+Nithin Kamath, Chief Executive of Zerodha, stated while drop-offs still happen, the charge ensures only serious investors join the platform.
+“Those who pay for onboarding will be ready to go through the strict documentation process and complete all formalities,” he mentioned.

-The digital KYC process laid out by Sebi has made Aadhaar-based authentication the cornerstone of the onboarding process.
-While some of the insiders from the industry pointed out that these guidelines have helped, drop-offs while onboarding still continues.
-Platforms are taking their own measures to ensure it gets minimized.
+The digital KYC process strategized by Sebi has set the Aadhaar-based authentication as the cornerstone of the onboarding process.
+While some of the insiders from the industry pointed out that these guidelines have helped, drop-offs while onboarding continues.
+Platforms are taking their measures to ensure it gets minimized.